AimPizza/todo-md-rs/README.md

 ```

 # Thoughts

 This program should fulfill certian requirements:

 - store tasks in a simple file format (.md)
 - allow integration with other note-taking apps such as Obsidian or [Logseq](https://github.com/logseq/logseq) (suggestions welcome)
 - should do what it does safely/easily and nothing unnessecary
+- by default, the program should comply with standards
+  - however, as workflows can be very different, the possibility to customize aspects should be given

+# Decisions

-thoughts (feel free to discuss these decisions):
+> Feel free to discuss those.
+I am always open for suggestions/help.

-- tasks with hypehns `-` only wouldn't make sense in the context of note-taking since they stand for a bullet point so they're not respected as a task.
-This deviates from todo.md spec.
+- **This deviates from todo.md spec**: Tasks with only hypehns, not checkboxes, wouldn't make sense in the context of note-taking since they would stand for a bullet point.
+I therefore chose not to respect them as a task.
+Changing this behaviour would require a bit of work.
 - `done` acts as `uncheck` for tasks that are already done.
-This helps with ease of use.

-how does it work?
+I hope this helps with ease of use instead of creating confusion, although a settings parameter would be possible to implement.
 - Lines from a todo_file are read and evaluated at runtime.
-The IDs are generated only then.
+The IDs are generated only then, they might change after adding/removing a task.
-  - this approach is prone to user error as they can accidentally remove tasks with the wrong ID. (open for a better solution)
+  - This approach is prone to user error as users could accidentally remove tasks with the wrong ID.
+  - If you choose to list tasks and then act upon the listed IDs, the operation should be succesful, though.

 # Features TODO